Richard G. Candelaria

-Richard Gomez Candelaria (born July 14, 1922) is an American flying ace in the 479th Fighter Group during World War II, who was credited with six aerial victories.
+Richard Gomez Candelaria (July 14, 1922 – September 15, 2024) was an American flying ace in the 479th Fighter Group during World War II, who was credited with six aerial victories, including an Me 262.

 Early life

-Candelaria was born on July 14, 1922, in El Paso, Texas.
+Candelaria was born in El Paso, Texas on July 14, 1922.
 The only child in his family, Candelaria was seven years old when his father died.
 His maternal grandmother, two aunts and an uncle then moved to Southern California to live with the family, where they lived comfortably during the Great Depression.

 After graduating from Theodore Roosevelt High School in Fresno in February 1939, Candelaria passed preliminary entrance exams for the Air Force flying program.
 He began his seven-month studies at the University of Southern California to meet the two-year college requirement within the U.S. Army Air Corps.
 During this time, he maintained his interest in aviation by working part time at Miller Dial & Instrument, a company that produced instrument dials for aircraft.